|

 Arsenios of Cappadocia, Greek hermit, (XX Century):

-Suggestions on the use of the Psalms
+Suggestions on the use of the Psalms for specific situations in life, by a

-situations in life, by a famous Greek Orthodox hermit of the twentieth
+famous Greek Orthodox hermit of the twentieth century; a snapshot of

-of Mediterranean peasant life in any era.
+Mediterranean peasant life in any era.
 Kollias translation, 1995.

 Athanasius the Great,

-and Patriarch of Alexandria, (IV Century):
+Egyptian theologian and Patriarch of Alexandria, (IV

-Gentes (Against the Heathen): Critique of polytheism and
+Critique of polytheism and nature-worship.

 --- CCEL

-In defense of the Nicene definition. ---
+De Decretis: In defense of the Nicene

-In defense of the Nicene definition. --- CCEL
+De Decretis: In defense of the Nicene

 --- CCEL